 Where do your recipes come from?

 I try to keep up with what's trending online, but my true inspiration comes from strolling the prepared foods section at specialty grocery stores.
 So many ideas!
 I look for dishes that are colorful and are flying off the shelf.
 I take note, and come up with my own interpretation...usually with a healthy twist.

 I'm always deconstructing prepared foods in my head...I simply can't turn it off.

-Fun fact: when I’m in my test kitchen, I use voice memos to capture everything I do.
-I currently have about 300 recipes in cue to publish, so stay tuned!
+Fun fact: when I'm in my test kitchen, I use voice memos to capture everything I do.
+I currently have several hundred recipes in cue to publish, so stay tuned!

 How do you decide which recipes get published on the blog?